dikobrxz/Everlasting_Kanjo/README.md

 Epilogue (2 variations) - coming soon

-DLC (FREE, 2 variations) - in progress (5%)     (Yes, mod is not released, but DLC but DLC is already in progress :3 )
+DLC (FREE, 2 variations) - in progress (5%)     (Yes, mod is not released, but DLC is already in progress :3 )

 -----------------------------DISCLAIMER-------------------------------